TG-Techie/strictly/README.md

 ```

 ## Issues and Features:
-- In either case please feature feel free message me on discord: `TG-Techie#5402`.
+- For both Issues and proposed features please feel free to __message me on discord__: `TG-Techie#5402`.
-- Bugs: If you find a bug/issue in strictly please file an issue on github with an example and explanation of the issue.
+- __Bugs__: If you find a bug/issue in strictly please file an issue on github with an example and explanation of the issue.
-- Features: If you have proposed please fork this repositor and make a pull request.
+- __Features__: If you have a proposed feature please fork this repositor and make a pull request with the code or without code make an issue to discuss the possible feature.

 ### License
 Strictly is distributed freely under the MIT License.